Modal Realism

 (1) The most natural way of interpreting statements about chance is possibilist.
 Every claim about a chance is actually a claim about the distribution of possible worlds where some proposition is true.
 So when I say

-The chance of event $E$ is $p$,
+The chance of event

-If $\Omega$ is the set of all possible worlds consistent with my evidence, and $\mu$ is some appropriate measure defined over sets of possible worlds, then \[\mu\left(\{w \in \Omega| E \text{ occurs in } w\}\right)/\mu(\Omega) = p.\]
+is some appropriate measure defined over sets of possible worlds, then\[\mu\left(\{w \in \Omega| E \text{ occurs in } w\}\right)/\mu(\Omega) = p.\]

 Of course, you can criticize possibilist interpretations on a number of fronts, but suppose you do accept that claims about chance are really claims about possible worlds.
 This then sets up an indispensability argument since you can’t articulate the theory of statistical mechanics without making claims about chance, and stat mech is our best scientific explanation for thermodynamics.
 So either you give up on IBE, you deny that stat mech requires claims about chance, or you become a modal realist.

 (2) Certain puzzles in semantics and the philosophy of language disappear if you accept that possible worlds are real.
-For instance, when I say “I could have been an astronaut,“ (2)By the way, grammarians call the word could a modal auxiliary verb, which is the same modal as in modal realism. it’s not totally clear what could make this statement true or false.
+For instance, when I say “I could have been an astronaut,“ (2)By the way, grammarians call the word could a modal auxiliary verb, which is the same modal as in modal realism. it’s not obvious at first blush what could make this statement true or false.
 You might try to analyse my statement as “There are possible worlds in which the being most like me is an astronaut,” but this move doesn’t work unless possible worlds are real.
 My original sentence pertained only to reality, so surely properties of non-existent worlds can’t make such a statement true.
 Hence modal realism.

 Lewis #

-This is going to be a page by page summary of On the Plurality of Worlds with some running commentary.
+This is going to be a section by section summary of On the Plurality of Worlds with some running commentary.
 Overall impressions go at the end.
 I’m aware that OPW was not Lewis’s only writing on the ontology of possible worlds, but since he seems to repudiate major pieces of Counterfactuals (1973), I assume that he intended OPW (1986) to stand as the more authoritative account of his views.

 Summary #